 Prime Minister Boris Johnson said on Thursday (30 April) that the total number of deaths from coronavirus – also known as Covid-19 – in the UK had now reached 26,711.

-Jimmy posted his first video on social media two days earlier with the message: “We can do this together!”
+Jimmy posted his first video on social media a day earlier with the message: “We can do this together!”

 He told a few jokes in the clip and urges people to help each other in these tough times.

 He said: “Once we get though this, at the end of the tunnel, we’ll all have a great big huddle together.”

 A nationwide round of applause has been taking place at 8pm every Thursday since the start of the lockdown.

 The aim is to show gratitude to the NHS staff and key workers.